martinigoyanes/spark-streaming-flight-predictor/README.md

 ```
 /bin/bash create-minikube-cluster.sh
 ```
-If script does not open browser when docker-compose is finished, then do
+If script does not open browser when minikube is finished, then do
 ```
 minikube service webapp-service
 ```